jamie-allen/cpu_caches/preso/presentation.md

 * Stack allocated data is cheap
 * Pointer interaction - you have to retrieve data being pointed to, even in registers
-* Avoid locking
+* Avoid locking and resultant kernel arbitration
+* CAS is better and all on-thread, but algorithms become more complex
-* Match workload to the size of the last level cache
+* Match workload to the size of the last level cache (LLC, L3)

 !SLIDE transition=blindY
 # What about Functional Programming?